abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-The files `fullchain.pem` and `privkey.pem` are located inside the container.
+The `fullchain.pem` and `privkey.pem` files are stored inside the container.

 ```
 Certificate is saved at: /etc/letsencrypt/live/hello.digitalocean.pepins.net/fullchain.pem